The Jump (2014 TV series): Series 3 (2016)

-The third series of The Jump began airing on 31 January 2016 on Channel 4. it airs weekly instead of its usual nightly format.
-Twelve celebrity competitors are taking part in this series with the full line up being confirmed on 16 January 2016.
+The third series of The Jump began airing on 31 January 2016 on Channel 4. in a weekly, instead of usual nightly format.
+Twelve celebrity competitors took part in this series with the full line up being confirmed on 16 January 2016.
 Tom Parker and Gemma Merna were confirmed as standby competitors in case of injury.
 On 4 February, Tina Hobley was forced to withdraw from the competition after dislocating her elbow and was replaced by Parker.
 On 8 February, it was announced that Linford Christie could be forced to withdraw as well due to a hamstring injury.
 The following day, it was announced that Mark-Francis Vandelli was forced to withdraw after fracturing his ankle.
 On 11 February, it was confirmed that Christie would also leave the competition with previously eliminated contestant James Argent as his replacement.

 Series 4 (2017)

-The fourth and final series of The Jump began on 5 February 2017 on Channel 4, and it was shown over six weeks.
+The fourth and final series of The Jump began on 5 February 2017 on Channel 4, and was shown over six weeks.
 The first five celebrity contestants taking part in the series were announced on 16 November 2016.
 On 2 December 2016, reality TV star Lydia Bright was the sixth contestant revealed.
 On 11 December, Josie Gibson was the next celebrity to be revealed.
 The full line-up was confirmed by Channel 4 on 3 January 2017.
 It was confirmed on 2 February 2017 that model and DJ Vogue Williams had to pull out of the show due to a knee injury; she was replaced by Amy Willerton.

 Reception

 Critical reception

 The Jump received negative reviews from viewers and critics alike.
 Sally Newall of The Independent called it "a bonkers, scary mash-up of Big Brother and Ski Sunday", whilst Alex Fletcher of Digital Spy said "It was more painful than a snowball in the mouth."
 In a one-star review, The Daily Telegraph's Michael Hogan said that "We were promised celebrities risking life and limb on The Jump.
 What we actually got was publicity-seeking C-listers plopping off a ski jump so small that it could double as a speed bump or playground slide.
 It all put the anti-climactic icing on a deeply disappointing cake."
 Jonathan Whiley said that, "This is reality TV taken to its limits; manufactured, emotionless crap wheeled out through desperation.
 I'm usually all for that mind, providing it throws up entertainment which this, sadly, lacks from start to finish."

 During series 3, several viewers demanded that the show be cancelled following the reported injuries of three castmembers in just the first two weeks of filming.
 Tina Hobley suffered a dislocated elbow on 4 February.
-She was released, but has left the competition.
+She was released, but left the competition.
 On 7 February, it was announced that Rebecca Adlington would leave the show following a dislocated shoulder and Beth Tweddle would also leave the show following a back injury.
 Similarly, Tom Parker tore ligaments in his hand.